We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Doctors may use ECGs to detect several health conditions.

-People can also use portable ECG monitors at home to check their heart rate and rhythm and use the data to discuss any symptoms or patterns with a doctor.
+A person can also use portable ECG monitors at home to check their heart rate and rhythm and use the data to discuss any symptoms or patterns with a doctor.

 Conditions that ECGs can detect